 - What result did each strategy gain for your business?

 Hold on to the things you document because you’ll need them for our final tip in the next section.

-7. Evaluate and Adjust the Process Based on the Results
+7. Evaluate, Adjust the Process Based on Results

 Finally, now that you have all the data and information from any and all customer acquisition strategies that you’ve implemented, you can evaluate which strategies are working well, and which ones need a little more help.